sjpierce/CSTAT.RR2025/README.md

       `scripts/MyStudy_Report.qmd`.
   - `graphics/`: This folder stores `.jpg` and `.png` graphics files used in my slides.
-  - `scripts/`: The folder holds script files that I occasionally find useful.
-    - `.quarto/`: This hidden folder may be created by Quarto to hold temporary files.
-Do not edit or delete any of these files unless you know what you are doing!
-This folder is not tracked by Git.
   - `output/`: This folder holds rendered output from scripts in this Quarto project.
     - `graphics/`: This subfolder is created when you render the slides